piranna/piranna.github.io/pages/about.md

 I'm fullstack with preference for backend, R&D and academic projects.
 Thanks to that, I have more than 10 years of experience with Node.js, and I'm also expert in Python and C++ between other languajes, and I'm currently interested on Rust.
-Regarding mobile apps, I hace 5 years of experience with ReactNative.
+Regarding mobile apps, I have 5 years of experience with ReactNative.

 I have won three times the spanish national [Universitary Free Software Championship](https://www.concursosoftwarelibre.org)